HyperCactus/SegmentationUNet/testing_notes.md

 public score: 0.209
 * Local inference using kidney 2 as validation set with same process as kaggle submission, prediction threshold 0.9.
 Surface Dice Score: 0.6954
+* Trained with in_chans = 1 on rangpur for 100 epochs:
+Surface Dice Score:
+* Added shear augmentations